nilsonrossi/django-bpmn-engine/doc/bpmn/index.rst

 - Python developers who might not know much about BPMN

 This section of the documentation provides an example that (hopefully) serves the needs of both groups.
-We will introduce the BPMN elements that SpiffWorkflow supports and show how to build a simple workflow runner around them.
+We will introduce the BPMN elements that py_bpmn_engine supports and show how to build a simple workflow runner around them.

-SpiffWorkflow does heavy-lifting such as keeping track of task dependencies and states and providing the ability to serialize or deserialize a workflow that has not been completed.
+py_bpmn_engine does heavy-lifting such as keeping track of task dependencies and states and providing the ability to serialize or deserialize a workflow that has not been completed.
 The developer will write code for displaying workflow state and presenting tasks to users of their application.